hotpeppersec/cloudlab/docs/_source/python.rst

       :align: center

 Getting started in writing programs is easy with Python.
-It is highly extensible since there are so many add on modules available from a collection known as Pypi [#]_ .
-It's fairly easy to learn, epecially when compared to other languges.
-Python runs everywhere for all intents and purposes.
+It is highly extensible since there are many add on modules available from a collection known as Pypi [#]_ .
+Python is fairly easy to learn, epecially when compared to other languges.
+Python runs "everywhere", for all intents and purposes.
+For all these reasons, Python is a great choice.

 .. [#] https://pypi.org/